WeberLong/long-ui/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:8088
 npm run dev

 # build for production with minification
 npm run build

+# build for production with minification
+npm run examples

 # build for production and view the bundle analyzer report
 npm run build --report